rohancragg/blog-notes/docs/aks/domains.md

 Once I'd got the idea of DNS zones referencing each other somehow, I went hunting for examples of what the Azure CLI commands for doing this might look like.
 Whilst searching for `az network dns zone` I came across a tiny snippet of code here: <https://jwendl.net/code-notes/azure/network/> which hinted at what I needed to do, so I went ahead and tried it.

-My set of commands to acheive this in Azure CLI \
+My set of commands to acheive this in Azure CLI <br>
 *this is in PowerShell rather then Bash incidentally*:

 ``` powershell